Science and industry club together to deliver better crops

 - Dr Martin Broadley, University of Nottingham - Delivering low-cost, high-throughput root phenotyping screens for arable crops

-- Dr Stephen Hoad, Scottish Agricultural College - Causes and control of grain skinning in malting barley: Phenotyping and genetic analysis
+- Dr Stephen Hoad, Scottish Agricultural College (now known as Scotland’s Rural University College) - Causes and control of grain skinning in malting barley: Phenotyping and genetic analysis

 - Professor Peter Shewry, Rothamsted Research - The role of lipids in determining gas bubble retention in wheat dough